riteessshh/Ryu-Telegram-AI-chatbot/README.md

 - The bot uses Gmail SMTP by default.
 For other providers, update the SMTP settings in `features/mail.py`.
 - The `/sendmail` command requires: `/sendmail recipient@example.com Subject Body text here`
 - To send the last AI response as an email, say: `mail it to recipient@example.com`
+- To schedule an event and send a calendar invite, use: `/schedule 2025-07-01 15:00 Meeting with team`
+- You can set your email using `/setemail you@example.com` or natural language ("my email is ...").
+- User emails are currently stored in memory (not persistent across restarts).

 ## Getting Started

-1. Clone the repo and install dependencies.
+1. Clone the repo and install dependencies (`pip install -r requirements.txt`).
 2. Set up your `.env` file with Telegram and OpenRouter API keys, and email credentials.
 3. Run `python hello.py`.